Hunter Biden faces nine criminal charges in federal tax case - KESQ

 The charges span nine counts, including failure to file and pay taxes; evasion of assessment; and false or fraudulent tax return.
 CNN was first to report a new criminal case had been filed.

+Asked for comment, the White House referred CNN to the Justice Department and Hunter Biden’s representatives.

+In a news release announcing the charges Thursday, the Justice Department said Hunter Biden could face a maximum of 17 years in prison if convicted of the charges.

-The case was close to being resolved in July when a plea deal fell apart.
-The new tax case stems from Hunter Biden’s lucrative overseas business dealings, which are at the center of House Republicans’ impeachment inquiry into Joe Biden.
+The case had been close to being resolved in July when a plea deal fell apart.
+The new tax case stems from Hunter Biden’s lucrative overseas business dealings – including his involvement with Ukrainian energy company Burisma and a Chinese private equity fund – which are at the center of House Republicans’ impeachment inquiry into Joe Biden.

 Now, the president will be campaigning for a second White House term and fighting a Republican impeachment bid while his son fights to avoid prison in two criminal cases.

-Note: This headline and story have been updated with additional developments.